Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

 Use [Docker Compose](https://docs.docker.com/compose/) to install AI Unlimited.

-1. Open a terminal window and pull the Docker image from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).
+1. Open a terminal window, and pull the Docker image from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).

 ```bash
 docker pull teradata/ai-unlimited-workspaces
 ```

+***MEM: Let's make step 1 here and step 1 in the Jupyter install the same.
+So we either exclude the code here or add the code to step 1 for Jupyter.
+I'm learning toward no code both places.
+It forces them to go to Docker Hub and see when the image was last updated, and see any other info Jack/Artur want there for PPP.
+What do you think?***

 2. Set the environment variable `AI_UNLIMITED_HOME` to the directory where the configuration and data files are located.
 Make sure the directory exists, and that appropriate permission is granted.
 The default location is **./volumes/ai-unlimited**.

-	***MEM: Is Jack making changes so that we will no longer have to use "workspaces" anywhere?***

     | **Local location** | **Container location** | **Usage** |
     |----------------|--------------------|-------|